We’re delighted you’ve decided to contribute your energy and talents to CASP’s mission!

 No one should be subjected to conduct such as (but not limited to) touching, blocking, staring, making sexual gestures, making or displaying sexual drawings or photographs, or verbal conduct such as sexual propositions, slurs, insults, jokes, and other sexual comments.
 Such behavior should cease immediately in response to any objection voiced by another.

-We ask that anyone who observes such misconduct report it to a CASP officer, host, or case manager, depending on the circumstances.
+We ask that anyone who observes such misconduct report it to CASP staff, host, or case manager, depending on the circumstances.
 No reprisal, retaliation, or other adverse action will be taken against any person who in good faith reports abuse or misconduct or assists in an investigation of such abuse or misconduct, and we will make every effort to protect the confidentiality of those involved.

 NOW, AGAIN, WE WELCOME YOU TO CASP!